vonpoland/vnnext-private-cv/README.md

 - An automatic process will check your solution -- please follow the requirements as close as possible.
 Only submissions that pass the tests will be considered;
 - We are not going to answer any questions about this challenge, so that all submissions can be fairly compared.

-## How to delivery your challenge

-Apply to a developer position [here](https://careers.jobscore.com/careers/pathableinc); there is a field for including a link to your zipped repository.

 # How I implemented solutions / Considerations